-Regardless of composition, as long as it has a continuing subject matter jurisdiction or if it has its meeting schedule fixed by formal action, a standing committee falls under the Brown Act.
+a.
+Regardless of composition, as long as it has a continuing subject matter jurisdiction, or a fixed meeting schedule by formal action, a standing committee falls under the Brown Act.

 14. Conference fees (§54952.2 (c) (2))

 a.
 The public does not have free admission to a conference which the organizer has required other participants to pay fees as a condition of attendance.